Enjoy time with family this year with these simple activities that make Christmas memorable!

 1. Take an evening walk and enjoy the lights in your area.

-2. Make hot cocoa with whip cream or marshmallows.
+2. Make hot cocoa with whip cream or marshmallows (and use a candy cane to stir it ;).

 3. Create some paper snowflakes and hang them from the ceiling.

-5. Have nightly storytime next to the Christmas tree.
+5. Have nightly storytime next to the Christmas tree (check this list of wonderful Christmas stories!).

-6. Teach the kids how to wrap presents -- or recruit them help to put on tags and bows.
+6. Teach your kids how to wrap presents — or recruit them help to put on tags and bows.

-9. Spend an afternoon doing a puzzle or playing a holiday game -- we play Rudolph Monopoly (affiliate link with more details) each year.
+9. Spend an afternoon doing a puzzle or playing a holiday game — we play Rudolph Monopoly each year.

 10. Make a pomander.

-12. Put up lights in the kids room and use them as a nightlight.
+12. Put up Christmas lights in your kids’ rooms and use them as a nightlight.

 13. Watch Santa’s reindeer online together.